Business Improvement Incentive Program

 - Any permanent items must be requested and approved by the property owner as part of the application process.

-- Items necessary for use of the building by the tenant that are significant improvements - like transformers or a similar need.
+- Items necessary for use of the building by the tenant that are significant improvements - like transformers, environmental health repairs, or a similar need.
 Should transformers be part of a grant – they will need to stay with the building.

-Processing fees for a merger of properties to improve use of the property.
+- Processing fees for a merger of properties to improve the use of the property.

 Uses Not Eligible: